Frequently Asked Questions

 Is the entrance fee required?

 Customer service is a priority for our staff.
 Need something?
 Just ask.
-We have on-site banking, post office, gift shop, convenience store, doctor’s office, pastoral care, social services, 24-hour security, routine maintenance, emergency call system, and local pharmacy delivery.
+We have on-site banking, post office, gift shop, convenience store, doctor’s office, pastoral care, social services, 24-hour security, routine maintenance, emergency call system, and pharmacy.
 Electric utilities, individually controlled heat and air conditioning, and cable TV hook-up are included in your monthly rent.
 Internet is available at a nominal installation fee.
 Beauty, barber, housekeeping, and laundry services are available for additional fees.
-It’s time to put away your shovel and lawn mower and enjoy the carefree life that PPh can provide for you.
+It’s time to put away your shovel and lawn mower and enjoy the carefree life that PPH can provide for you.

 Is transportation available?